ryanwilsond/belte/docs/Belte.md

 }
 ```

-In the example a theoretical `List<T>` type is being defined.
+In the example, a theoretical `List<T>` type is being defined.
 This List implementation contains an internal collection
 that starts as a dynamic array.
-It defines two data fields for the RunTime to collection, a probability
+It defines two data fields for the RunTime to collect: a probability
 `ProbabilityOfMidInsert` and a size `AverageElementSize`.
 It is also marked as dynamic telling the RunTime and
 compiler that the true type of the variable may change.
-However, it is a requirement that all types must behave the
+However, it is a requirement that all types must provide the
-same to enforce a pseudo static typing.
+same public interface (in the form of public properties and methods) so a pseudo-statically typed system can be
+enforced.

 A single Optimization Routine is declared on the field `_collection`, meaning the RunTime and Compiler will only check
-the conditions for the routine when changed to the `_collection` field are made to prevent slowed performance.
+the conditions for the routine when changes to the `_collection` field are made, to prevent slowed performance.
 The
 compiler may check any Optimization Routine once to solidify starting types, and the RunTime may check any Optimization
 Routines any number of times while the program is running.

 In the `Insert` method, two database calls are being made.

-The first updates the `ProbabilityOfMidInsert` data field which is a percentage.
-The way percentage fields work is they
+- The first updates the `ProbabilityOfMidInsert` data field which is a percentage.
+Percentage fields track the
-track the probability of an action being performed at least once during a specified time span.
+probability of an action being performed at least once during a specified time span.
 In this case, the
-`ProbabilityOfMidInsert` data field was set to track per `runtime`, so the probability measures the likelihood of at
+`ProbabilityOfMidInsert` data field was set to track per `runtime`, so the data field measures the likelihood of at
 least one middle insertion being performed each run of the program.
-For more precision, a mean average could be measured
+(For more precision, a mean average could be measured
-instead. `Add 1` serves to tell the database that the action was performed.
+instead.) `Add 1` serves to tell the database that the action was performed.
 The `when` clause states to only `Add 1` if
 the condition is met.

-The second updates the `AverageElementSize` with the size of a value.
-The database then uses this size as a data point
+- The second updates the `AverageElementSize` data field with the size of a value.
+The database then uses this size as a
-to calculate the mean average over the specified time, in this case `alltime`, so it tracks across all runs of the
+data point to calculate the mean average over the specified time, in this case `alltime`, so it tracks across all runs
-program.
+of the program.
 Each data point is weighed equally in this example.
-The `Size(value)` expression serves to get the size of
+The `Size(value)` expression serves to get the size
-`value` in memory (in bytes).
+of `value` in memory (in bytes).

-With data tracking and collection defined, all that is left is the Optimization Routine.
-One is specified, but any
+With data tracking and collection defined, all that is left is the Optimization Routine itself.
+(Any number of
-number of optimization routines can be defined for any symbol or combination of symbols.
-In the defined example, the
+Optimization Routines may be defined for any symbol or combination of symbols.)
+In the example, the routine checks if
-routine checks if the tracked `ProbabilityOfMidInsert` is greater than 0.30 or 30%, or if the `AverageElementSize` is
+the tracked `ProbabilityOfMidInsert` is greater than thirty percent or if the `AverageElementSize` is greater than four
-greater than four KB or kilobytes.
-If so, the RunTime is instructed to dynamically change the type of `_collection` to
+kilobytes.
+If so, the RunTime is instructed to change the type of `_collection` to a linked list to accommodate the use
-a linked list to accommodate the use case, if it is not already one.
+case, if it is not already a linked list.

-The second condition checks if the `ProbabilityOfMidInsert` is less then 20 percent or if the `AverageElementSize` is
+The second condition checks if the `ProbabilityOfMidInsert` is less then twenty percent or if the `AverageElementSize`
-less than one kilobyte.
-If so, the RunTime is instructed to dynamically change the type of `_collection` to a dynamic
+is less than one kilobyte.
+If so, the RunTime is instructed to change the type of `_collection` to a dynamic array, if
-array if not already.
+not one already.

 Notice that there are cases where both checks fall through.
-This is intentional, and in this case signifies that the
+This is intentional, and in this case that would signify a
-difference is not extreme enough to warrant changing the type of `_collection` during runtime, because that is an
+case where the predicted boost in performance is not substantial enough to warrant changing the type of `_collection`
-expensive operation.
+during runtime, because changing the type of a field can be an expensive operation.

 ## 5 Types